California Psalms

 5 Here I come to earthly light.

-6 Out of a sacred lap of land proficiently mothering titans.
+6 Out of the sacred womb of a land accustomed to mothering titans.

 2